ElliotGinge/elliotginger.com/work/systems-and-reporting-alignment.md

 In a growing operational business, reporting and systems had evolved organically over time.
 Data existed across multiple platforms, with different teams relying on their own extracts, spreadsheets, and definitions to run day-to-day operations.

-Leadership needed clearer, more consistent insight to support planning and decision-making — without slowing teams down.
+Leadership needed clearer, more consistent insight to support planning and decision-making; without slowing teams down.

 ## The Problem